TowlGol/CMCC/README.md

-### Table S3 : Cavity volumes calculated with C3 using a grid spacing of 0.5 Å and a distance threshold for the 90-degree calculation of 2 times the window size.For the Dataset 2, all run properties are default.
+### Table S3 : Cavity volumes calculated with C3 using a grid spacing of 0.5 Å and a distance threshold for the 90-degree calculation of 2 times the window size.
+For the Dataset 2, all run properties are default.
 | Supramolecular Cage Identifier | C3 Calculated Volume (Å³) | Guest vdW Volume (Å³) | Estimated Cavity Volume Using Rebek’s Rule (Å³) | Relative Error (%) |
 |:------------------------------:|:-------------------------:|:---------------------:|:--------------------------------------------:|:------------------:|
 |              B1                |            298            |          150          |                     273                      |        9.2         |